j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Classes/Artisan.md

 **Description**
 Artisans are folks with a special interest in a particular craft.
-If you're hoping to befriend one, simply ask them about what they're currently working on and endure the conversation the follows.
+If you're hoping to befriend one, simply ask them about what they're currently working on and endure the conversation that follows.

 **Playstyle**
 Planning ahead and making the most of the Tricks is what an Artisan does best.
 Lean into the Tricks that complement your preferred Specialisation to succeed.